hyperledger/fabric/docs/source/private_data_tutorial.rst

 to capture the base64 encoded value, and use ``tr`` command to strip off the problematic newline characters that linux base64 command adds.

-Run the following command to define the asset properties:
+Run the following command to create the asset:

 .. code:: bash